Supova/Speaker-Recognition-System/README.md

 #### Notch Filter

-Notch Filters reject/attenuate signals at specific frequency tones/bands called the stop band frequency range and pass the signals above and below this band.
+Notch Filters reject or attenuate signals at specific frequency tones or bands called the stop band frequency range and pass the signals above and below this band.
 For the purpose of our experimentation, we used four notch filters that filtered out frequency tones 1250 Hz, 2500 Hz, 3750 Hz, and 5000 Hz at different Q factor values.

 <p align="center">
   <i> Table 4: Recognition rate for different Q factors </i><br>